isomerpages/moe-peiyingpri/_departments/Character and Citizenship Edu/MOE's Sexuality Education in Schools.md

 ![](/images/Department/CCE/P6_2.png)

 #### INFORMATION FOR PARENTS
-1. Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.
+1. Parents may opt their children out of Sexuality Education lessons.
 2. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-The form link will be provided to parents at the start of the year via Parents Gateway.
+The form link will be provided to parents via Parents Gateway.
 The completed opt-out form is to be submitted by **24/02/2023**
 3. Parents can contact the school at 62575684 for discussion or to seek clarification about the school’s Sexuality Education programme.